There are many types of chickens but there are a lot of breeds to choose from. Here are 12 breeds you’ll love in your backyard!

-It’s usually why people get into chickens in the first place!
-Then, very quickly, you realize it’s a lot of fun to own these weird little cluckers and each has a distinct personality…….and you fall in love.
+Raising chicken breeds for eggs is usually why people get into poultry in the first place!
+Then, very quickly, you realize it’s a lot of fun to own these weird little cluckers and each of the types of chickens has a distinct personality…….and you fall in love.

-Some types of chickens are great layers, some are good for meat, and some are perfect as pets.
-And some you need in your life just because they’re fun and quirky (and you can put bows on them).
+Some types of chickens are great chicken breeds for eggs, some are good for meat (or dual purpose), and some types of chickens are perfect as pets.
+And there are some chicken breeds you need in your life just because they’re fun and quirky (and you can put bows on them).

-In this article, we’re going to show you the best types of chickens that are perfect as pets!
+In this article, we’re going to show you the best types of chickens that are perfect for your backyard!

-Marans, which originated in France, can lay anything from a light brown egg to the coveted chocolate-colored eggs (said to be the best in the world).
+Marans, a type of chicken which originated in France, can lay anything from a light brown egg to dark brown eggs (the coveted chocolate-colored eggs are said to be the best in the world).

 The first few eggs a marans hen lays can be darker than subsequent ones, unlike other chicken breeds.
 Chart your flocks egg colors to see if her eggs stay the same shade!
-There’s several different types of marans, such as Black Copper, Blue Copper, Cuckoo, and Wheaton.
+There are several different types of marans chickens, including Black Copper, Blue Copper, Cuckoo, and Wheaton.

-This type isn’t really a breed, but a modern strain, created for high egg production.
+This type of chicken isn’t really a breed, but rather a modern strain, created for high egg production.
 They lay very consistently, and some will even lay throughout winter.

 Plymouth Rock Chickens

-This is an old breed that’s been raised in the United States for hundreds of years.
+This is an old chicken breed that’s been raised in the United States for hundreds of years.
+Plymouth Rock chickens are a great chicken breed for eggs.
 They lay about 280 eggs a year and the roosters are great guardians and protectors.

 Out of all the types of chickens, Silkies are best known for their even, friendly temperaments, and some silkies are even used as therapy chickens for special-needs children because they’re so good with people.

-They’re adorable with fluffy feathers and 5 toes on their feet.
+Silkies are adorable with fluffy feathers and 5 toes on their feet.
 Adult males get around 4 pounds.
-Hens go broody easily, and they will hatch eggs other than their own.
+Hens go broody easily, and they are the types of chickens that will hatch eggs other than their own.